 - Our Settled Status Scheme allows EU, EEA and Swiss citizens, and their family members, to continue living and working in the Bailiwick of Guernsey.
 It means you will continue to have ongoing rights to healthcare, right to work arrangements, access to benefits and public services as you do now.
-You will need to apply through the Scheme regardless of whether the UK leaves the EU with or without a deal.

-- The right to enter the Bailiwick of Guernsey - for anyone who is not a British citizen - is governed by law in the form of various United Kingdom immigration acts that have been extended to the Bailiwick of Guernsey by order in council.
+- The right to enter the Bailiwick of Guernsey - for anyone who is not a British citizen - is governed by law in the form of various United Kingdom immigration acts that have been extended to the Bailiwick of Guernsey by Order in Council.
 This, in effect, makes UK immigration acts Bailiwick of Guernsey law also.
 For these purposes 'British citizen' includes other Commonwealth citizens who have the Right of Abode in the UK.
 Immigration acts regulate the entry and stay of all foreign nationals.

 - Foreign nationals require permission to enter and/or stay in the Bailiwick of Guernsey.
 This is known as "leave to enter" or "leave to remain" and is granted to people who qualify under the Immigration Rules.
 The Rules set out the requirements for people seeking to enter or stay in the Bailiwick of Guernsey.
 The Rules also set out grounds for refusing entry or stay and for deportation.
 Follow this link to contact us if you'd like more information or guidance.

 - Detailed information about immigration rules can be found on the Guernsey Border Agency's webpage.